Code of Conduct

 Breaches of the Code of Conduct may result in the imposition of sanctions, including monetary penalty or termination of membership.

 Since the inception of the Code of Conduct, a number of key industry proposals from previous versions have been given formal effect by state, territory and Commonwealth acts of parliament and regulation.
-This highlights the strong commitment by Australia’s licensed online wagering service providers to a responsive and effective legislative model.
+This highlights the strong commitment by Australia’s licensed online wagering service providers to leading the way in developing evidence based policy.

 RWA members